 Since GNAT uses the gcc back end, all the specialized gcc optimization switches are potentially usable.
 These switches have not been extensively tested with GNAT but can generally be expected to work.
-Examples of switches in this category are '-funroll-loops' and the various target-specific '-m' options (in particular, it has been observed that '-march-pentium4' can significantly improve performance on appropriate machines).
-For full details of these switches, see the gcc manual.
+Examples of switches in this category are '-funroll-loops' and the various target-specific '-m' options (in particular, it has been observed that '-march=pentium4' can significantly improve performance on appropriate machines).
+For full details of these switches, see Section "Hardware Models and Configurations" in Using the GNU Compiler Collection (GCC).